portworx/lcfs/lcfs/README.md

 9. For displaying stats, run "cstat 'id' [-c]" from 'mnt'/lcfs directory.

     Make sure fuse mount is running in forground mode (-d/-f option).

-Otherwise, stats are displayed whenever a layer is unmounted.
+    Normally, stats are displayed whenever a layer is unmounted.